SAEONData/Open-Data-Platform/develop/README.md

 Switch to the `develop` subdirectory and create a `.env` file by copying the adjacent `.env.example` and updating any values as needed.

-## ODP accounts database
+## ODP database

 ### Database creation
-Run the following commands to create the accounts DB and a DB user.
-The password you enter must match that specified by the `DATABASE_URL` settings in your local `.env` files.
+Run the following commands to create the ODP database and a database user.
+The password you enter must match that specified by the `ODP_DB_PASS` variable in your local `.env` files.

     sudo -u postgres createuser -P odp_user
-    sudo -u postgres createdb -O odp_user odp_accounts
+    sudo -u postgres createdb -O odp_user odp_db

-Switch to the `migrate` subdirectory and create a `.env` file by copying the adjacent `.env.example` and updating the `DATABASE_URL` if necessary.
+Switch to the `migrate` subdirectory and create a `.env` file by copying the adjacent `.env.example` and updating any values as needed.

 Activate the ODP Python virtual environment and run:

     python -m initdb

 ### Database upgrade
-If you already have an instance of the accounts DB, then switch to the `migrate` subdirectory and run the SQL migrations:
+If you already have an instance of the ODP database, then switch to the `migrate` subdirectory and run the SQL migrations:

     alembic upgrade head